 Note that most planning authorities have their own validation requirements which will be specific about the requirements for each type of planning application.
 In most cases, wording is based around ‘conversion of redundant buildings’ or similar, along with the inclusion of other specific development types.

 The conclusion?
 Check with your local planning authority first and be aware that if the building you’re converting or renovating is currently empty, you’re likely to need a survey — along with any site close to woodland and/or water.

-If your scheme falls under this criteria, you will need to commission a preliminary bat survey (typical cost: £300) and, unless that provides evidence of a low potential for bat presence, a full bat survey (typical cost £1,000+) and report on how your scheme will allow for bats.
+If your scheme falls under any of the above criteria, you will need to commission a preliminary bat survey (typical cost: £500) and, unless that provides evidence of a low potential for bat presence, a full bat survey (typical cost £1,000+) and report on how your scheme will allow for bats will be required.